MicrosoftDocs/azure-monitor-docs/articles/azure-monitor/containers/kubernetes-monitoring-firewall.md

 > If you use private links, you must **only** add the [private data collection endpoints (DCEs)](../essentials/data-collection-endpoint-overview.md#components-of-a-dce).
 The containerized agent does not use the non-private endpoints listed above when using private links/data collection endpoints.

 > [!NOTE]
 > When using AMA with AMPLS, all of your Data Collection Rules must use Data Collection Endpoints.
-Those DCE's must be added to the AMPLS configuration using [private link](../logs/private-link-configure.md#connect-resources-to-the-ampls)
+Those DCEs must be added to the AMPLS configuration using [private link](../logs/private-link-configure.md#connect-resources-to-the-ampls)

 ## Microsoft Azure operated by 21Vianet cloud